Shane-Jansen/motion-detector-android/README.md

 # Motion Detector Android

+## ATTENTION
+I was working on updating the project to support multiple Bluetooth devices at once.
+I have since abandoned the project leaving the repo in a broken state.
+Here is a link to an APK that should work: https://github.com/ShaneJansen/PortableSecurityAndroid/raw/master/app/apk-latest/app-debug.apk

+You can checkout this commit for a working state: d94e5f0b80772bb2df9cffbf9c47d8699eb9140e

 ### Overview

 This is the Android code for an infrared motion sensor connected to an Arduino microcontroller.